yoyoberenguer/BloomEffect/README.md

 These algorithms can be used offline or in real time processing for Indy Game such as pygame or Arcade game as long as the game resolution do not exceed 1280x1024.
-A modern CPU with at least 8 logical processors is require to keep the game running between 30-60 fps.
+A modern CPU with at least 8 logical processor is required to keep the game running between 30-60 fps.

 For minimum hardware specifications, the library can be used for post-processing (surface transformation such as blur and bloom effect)